xcellerator/usbninja/doc/GADGETS.md

 **E.g.** `gadget: serial, storage, ethernet_ecm`

+The `/boot` directory is accessible from parition one of the MicroSD which is formatted as `FAT32`.
+This makes it easy to configure the USB Ninja from MacOS and Windows (as well as Linux) who don't have good ext4 support as standard.

+**NOTE:** Any option can be omitted by this file and the defaults will automatically be chosen.
+If you wanted, you could just have `gadget: <YOUR_GADGET>` and nothing else.

 ### USB-To-Serial Adapter
 To use the USB-To-Serial gadget, set `gadget` to `serial` in `options.txt`.
 A TTY will be made available via `/dev/ttyGS0` on the USB Ninja which shows up as `/dev/ttyACM0` on the (Linux) host.
 If using Windows, you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Either way, ensure that the baud rate is set to `115200`.
 See [SERIAL.md](SERIAL.md) for more information.